demisto/content/Packs/MicrosoftGraphFiles/Integrations/MicrosoftGraphFiles/README.md

 ### msgraph-files-generate-login-url

 ***
-Generate the login url used for Authorization code flow.
+Generate the login URL used for Authorization code flow.

 #### Base Command